 1. Students take either RELG 327: Business Ethics (PH, G) or COMM 330: Intercultural Communications (PH, G) during the first five weeks of winter term on campus before departing for the internship program in Sydney.

-2. A nine-credit INTR Internship program divided between CORE Internship credit and internship credit in your major department.
+2. A six-credit INTR Internship program divided between CORE internship credit and internship credit in your major department.

 Applications are due in January of the academic year prior to the program (January 2018 for the 2018-19 program).
 Courses begin in November on campus as part of winter term and internship placements are confirmed in mid-December.